Pirates vs. Giants Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 16 doubles, three triples, seven home runs, 16 walks and 33 RBI (56 total hits).
-He's also swiped eight bases.
+- Reynolds has collected 56 hits with 16 doubles, three triples, seven home runs and 16 walks.
+He has driven in 33 runs with eight stolen bases.

 Reynolds Recent Games